nwjs/chromium.src/docs/enterprise/add_new_policy.md

 Chrome exposes a different set of configurations to administrators.
 These configurations are called policy and they give administrators more advanced controls than the normal users.
-With different device management tools, administrator can deliver these polices to many users.
+With different device management tools, an administrator can deliver these polices to many users.
 Here is the [help center article](https://support.google.com/chrome/a/answer/9037717?hl=en) that talks about Chrome policy and its deployment.